jina-ai/clip-as-service/docs/user-guides/client.md

 ## Best practices

-In this section, we will show you some best practices to use this client.
+In this section, we will show you some best practices for using this client.
 We will use encoding as an example.
 The same applies to all other methods.

 ### Control batch size

-You can specify `.encode(..., batch_size=8)` to control how many `Document`s is sent in each request.
+You can specify `.encode(..., batch_size=8)` to control how many `Document`s are sent in each request.
 You can play this number and find the perfect balance between network transmission and GPU utilization.

-Intuitively, setting `batch_size=1024` should give a very high GPU utilization on each request.
+Intuitively, setting `batch_size=1024` should result in very high GPU utilization on each request.
 However, a large batch size like this also means sending each request would take longer.
 Given that `clip-client` is designed with request and response streaming, large batch size would not benefit from the time overlapping between request streaming and response streaming.

 ### Show progressbar